Web scenes

 1. Sign in to your portal and click Scene.

-2. In Scene Viewer, click Navigation in the modal.
+2. In Scene Viewer, click New Scene in the modal.

-3. On the right, click the search icon and type New York City
+5. In the right toolbar, click the search icon and type New York City

 The web scene should look like Web scene (alternative fuel stations)